tgr-9/symfony-skeleton-project/README.md

 ## Make file

-There are some predefined commands in the make file.
+There are some predefined commands in the `Makefile`.
 You can use them as such:

 ```bash
 # Run test suite